adamstorer/jekyll-cayman-theme/_posts/2018-1-3-Gramsci-Prison-Notebooks-defs.markdown

-superstructures; it is the phase in which previously germinated ideologies become “party”, come into confrontation and conflict, until only one of them, or at least a single combination of them, prevails 3.The third moment is that of the relation of military forces, which from time to time is directly decisive.
+superstructures; it is the phase in which previously germinated ideologies become “party”, come into confrontation and conflict, until only one of them, or at least a single combination of them, prevails The third moment is that of the relation of military forces, which from time to time is directly decisive.
 Here too, two levels can be
 distinguished: the military level in the strict or technical military sense, and the level which may be termed politico-military